THE HEART OF EMRA

 She was recognized as one of the leading women in the Spanish entrepreneurial ecosystem in 2020.
 Involved in gender-related projects from the start, she actively participates in and promotes youth mentoring programs for women.

-Lorena Rosende (Spain, 1978) is the co-founder of Emra.
+Lorena Rosende (Spain, 1978) is the co-founder of EMRA.
 She is an Energy Engineer working in industrial processes as CEO and co-founder of Merasys, a technology development company.
 She was recognized as one of the leading women in the Spanish entrepreneurial ecosystem in 2020.
 Involved in gender-related projects from the start, she actively participates in and promotes youth mentoring programs for women.

 THE COLLABORATORS